 Does this Pokemon spark Joy?

 Do you care enough about this Pokemon to not transfer it?
 If not then good bye.
-I'm not saying you should tranfer all the unexciting Pokemon or keep every single favorite Pokemon.
-It's a fresh perspective on your Pokemon that could be helpful.
+I'm not saying you should transfer all the unexciting Pokemon or keep every single favorite Pokemon.
+It's just a refreshing perspective on your Pokemon that could prove helpful.

 I've seen many people talk about how they are preparing for when Niantic adds trading.
 Trainers have been keeping desirable Pokemon like regionals and Pikachu with hats with the intent to trade later.
 It's fine to do this but keeping hundreds of them might not be necessary.
 Players can always catch their own regionals and event Pikachu could always come back.
 As for me, I do keep some of these exclusive Pokemon but with the intent of trading them to people who want them.